American Express acquires AI travel assistant startup Mezi

 American Express announced that it has acquired Mezi, the startup behind a human-assisted shopping and travel agent chatbot.

-Founded out of Sunnyvale, California in 2015, Mezi is a personal travel assistant that improves the more you use it.
-It can automatically check you in or reschedule flights, request vegetarian meals on the plane, and arrange associated travel services, such as car rentals and restaurant reservations.
+Founded out of Sunnyvale, California in 2015, Mezi launched a personal travel assistant that improves the more you use it.
+It can automatically check you in at the airport or reschedule flights, request vegetarian meals on the plane, and arrange associated travel services, such as car rentals and restaurant reservations.

 While some elements of the service are entirely driven by artificial intelligence (AI), other facets combine bots with human agents to ensure users can access additional customization options.